junxit/us-congress-bills-115/bill.md

 ## § 5.
 Expanding the scope of reporting requirements to include regulations imposed by independent regulatory agencies

-Paragraph (1) of section 421 of the Congressional Budget Act of 1974 (2 U.S.C.
-658) is amended by striking “, but does not include independent regulatory agencies” and inserting “, except it does not include the Board of Governors of the Federal Reserve System, the Federal Open Market Committee, or the Consumer Financial Protection Bureau”.
+Paragraph (1) of section 421 Section 421(1) of the Congressional Budget Act of 1974 (2 U.S.C.
+658(1)) is amended by striking “, but does not include independent regulatory agencies” and inserting “, except it does not include the Board of Governors of the Federal Reserve System, the Federal Open Market Committee, or the Bureau of Consumer Financial Protection Bureau”.

 ## § 6.
 Amendments to replace Office of Management and Budget with Office of Information and Regulatory Affairs

 The Unfunded Mandates Reform Act of 1995 (Public Law 104–4; 2 U.S.C.
-1511 et seq.) is amended—
+15111501 et seq.) is amended—

 - **(1)** in section 103(c) (2 U.S.C.
 1511(c))—
   - **(A)** in the subsection heading, by striking “Office of Management and Budget” and inserting “Office of Information and Regulatory Affairs”; and